Lin-Manuel Miranda: Hamilton on Disney Plus guarantees 'best seat in the house'

 "I'm very excited to see how [the show] inspires this movement," Onaodowan, who played Hercules Mulligan and James Madison said.
 "I'm excited for young kids who are out there, who are upset and angry.
 They can watch this and realize they can put their energies through writing, through challenging the people who are telling you things that you don't like to hear like Hamilton did."

 Soo, who played Eliza Hamilton, underlined the relevance of having such a diverse cast, especially for younger audiences.
-She talked about young people of color, young Asian women and young women of other backgrounds thanking her for being part of a group of people on stage that looked like them.
-"It's always good to remember that version of yourself when you were that person and what it felt to look up to these people that you form your first artistic experiences with."
+She talked about young people of color, young Asian women and young women of other backgrounds thanking her for being part of an onstage group that looked like them.
+"It's always good to remember that version of yourself when you were that person and what it felt to look up to these people that you form your first artistic experiences with," she said.

 As for the future of Hamilton, Ramos has an idea of what could be next: a proper movie musical adaptation.
 "We did In the Heights," said the actor, who played John Laurens and Philip Hamilton.
 "Let me know, Lin, when we're ready to do Hamilton."

-Discuss: Lin-Manuel Miranda: Hamilton on Disney Plus guarantees 'best seat in the house'
+Discuss: Hamilton on Disney Plus gets you 'best seat in the house,' Lin-Manuel Miranda says

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.